Ruiyun/cljain/README.md

-ClojureQL
+cljain
 =========

-ClojureQL is an abstraction layer sitting on top of JAIN-SIP library.
+The cljain is an abstraction layer sitting on top of JAIN-SIP.
 It let's you use it as clojure way.

 Installation